my-neme-eh-jeff/highly-scalable-goods-transport-app/readme.md

 # RabbitMQ connection string
 CLOUDAMQP_URL="your_rabbitmq_connection_string"

-# Kafka connection properties will go in client.properties
+# Kafka connection properties will go in client.properties in root of "transport_service" and "transport_matcher_services"
 ```

 > ⚠️ **Important**: Do not commit the `.env.local` file to version control!